Allen-Tildesley/examples/GUIDE.md

 A second set of tests was performed at _T_=0.6&asymp;380K at the specified densities &rho;<sub>1</sub>, &hellip; &rho;<sub>5</sub> of Mossa et al (2002).
+A set of starting configurations is provided in the [Data repository](https://github.com/Allen-Tildesley/data).
 Here the excess pressure (_P_(ex)=_P_-&rho;_T_ converted to MPa with a factor 77.75 based on the values of &epsilon; and &sigma;) is compared with the fit given by eqn (28) and the coefficients in Table III of Mossa et al (2002).